How Long Do Peace Lily Flowers Bloom? (And How To Care)

 How Often Will Peace Lilies Bloom?

-When given good care, your peace lily will typically bloom twice a year: once in the spring and again the fall.
+When given good care, this tropical plant will typically bloom twice a year: once in the spring and again the fall.
 With the right care, the beautiful white blooms last a long time, typically a month to two months.

 Get our list of the most aesthetically pleasing indoor plants here.